 In this delicious Chocolate Granola you get the natural flavour and goodness of raw cacao powder, nuts, seeds and coconut oil; which you won't find in the chocolate flavoured cereal boxes in the supermarket.
-Serve with coconut yoghurt and berries, nut milk or layered in a breakfast or dessert parfait.
+Serve with coconut yoghurt and berries, nut milk or layer in a breakfast or dessert parfait.

 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

 Preheat oven to 150c (fan-forced).
 Line 2 large oven trays with baking paper.

 Add the almonds, cashews, pecans and the pumpkin, sunflower and chia seeds to a food processor or similar.
 Process for 5 - 7 seconds to roughly chop.
 (You might like to leave some nuts whole for some extra crunch).